Pauling2/test-for-ssh/README.md

 # learning-github
-there are some codes about the prediction of protein phosphorylation.
+there are some files used for learning github.